Placentia-Yorba Linda Unified School District: Academics

 Academically, the District's students excel on standardized tests, outpacing both state and county averages.
 Students have won high honors in the county, state, and national competitions, including Academic Decathlon and Science Olympiad tournaments, Mock Trial, and both visual and performing arts competitions.
 The District averages 30 National Merit and Commended Scholars each year.
 Graduating classes traditionally earn millions of dollars in academic and athletic scholarships.
 Graduates attend the most prestigious colleges and universities and often receive appointments to the Air Force Academy, Annapolis and West Point.
-Notably, Olympic gold medal winners Janet Evans and Michele Granger are among these graduates, as are former State Senator John Lewis, world-renowned opera soprano Deborah Voigt, nationally recognized physician Dr. William Schoolcraft, baseball stars Dan Petry, Phil Nevin, and Brett Boone, and NASA astronaut Joe Acaba.
+Notably, Olympic gold medal winners Janet Evans and Michele Granger are among these graduates, as are former state senator John Lewis, world-renowned opera soprano Deborah Voigt, nationally recognized physician Dr. William Schoolcraft, baseball stars Dan Petry, Phil Nevin, and Brett Boone, and NASA astronaut Joe Acaba.

 History

 The school district dates back to 1874 and has always maintained a rich, historical tradition.
-A portion of the 1912 Bradford schoolhouse still stands at one of our current high school sites, which opened in 1933.
-The remainder of the District's existing schools were built primarily in the 1960s and 1970s.
+A portion of the 1912 Bradford schoolhouse still stands at one of the high school sites, which opened in 1933.
+The remainder of the district's existing schools were built primarily in the 1960s and 1970s.
 Thanks to two community bond measures, four new schools opened between 2004 and 2009.
-The bonds also provided for the renovation of every school in the District and resulted in modernized classrooms equipped with the latest teaching technology tools, new libraries, new school offices, new science labs, computer pods between classrooms, expanded parking lots, new gyms, new playgrounds, new gyms, new training, and locker rooms, and much more.
+The bonds also provided for the renovation of every school in the district and resulted in modernized classrooms equipped with the latest teaching technology tools, new libraries, school offices, science labs, computer pods between classrooms, expanded parking lots, playgrounds, gyms, training and locker rooms.

 The Placentia-Yorba Linda Unified School District obtained its name after the 1989 merger between the school districts serving the established community of Placentia and the growing area of Yorba Linda.
-In 2002 and 2008, the community expressed their support of schools by approving school bond measures to renovate existing schools and build new ones.
+In 2002 and 2008, the community approved school bond measures to renovate existing schools and build new ones.